 I had waited for an answer for 25 years, but then it came loud and clear, as He picked me up, dusted me off, and changed my life for good.
 I had to be at the end of my rope before was humble enough, soft enough so that He could actually work with me and mold me into the shape He envisioned.
 So, always be humble and never stop asking.

 You also need the humbleness to let go of your own “wisdom” and “understanding”, and to let God fill you with His (1 Corinthians 1:18-31).
 With your natural understanding, you will only read the physical text.
 And then you might very well be thrown off by talking snakes and splitting seas.
-With your Spiritual understanding, you will not only see more of the why things were a certain way, and see God’s hand in it all, you will also see the spiritual meaning behind it.
+With your Spiritual understanding, you will not only see more of why things were a certain way, and see God’s hand in it all, but you will also see the spiritual meaning behind it.

 I could also put it this way: You will read the Scriptures in “3D” – by the power of the Trinity.
 (Ephesians 3:18-19)

 7 Find Jesus by reading the Bible in 3D

 Let me give you an example of what happens if you read the Bible in 3D.

 If you read the Book of Ruth with your natural being, you will read the historical events that led Ruth to marry Boaz.
 You can learn a lot through this story, but you will remain on a horizontal, flat level, and read it from a human perspective.
 The vertical level goes up and teaches us about God’s perspective, and He sees things from the highest “helicopter view” available: heaven.